-The Ledonia Wright Cultural Center will be intentional in our efforts to parallel the University's mission to increase awareness and promote cultural understanding.
+The Ledonia Wright Cultural Center conducts activities that parallel the University's mission to increase awareness and promote cultural understanding.

-The staff of the Center will work in conjunction with university departments and colleges to produce academic support programs and assist with recruitment, orientation, retention and graduation activities.
-We also help promote the principles of cultural competence among all at the University.
+The staff of the center works in conjunction with university departments and colleges to produce academic support programs and assist with orientation, transition programs, retention, and graduation activities, while promoting the principles of cultural competence among all at the university.

-The cultural center is the heartbeat of East Carolina University's multicultural activity.
-Educational resources include a reading room/library computer workstations, tutorial services, health and career information booths, genealogy research tools, space for meetings, tours and art exhibitions.
+The cultural center is a major part (the heartbeat) of East Carolina University's multicultural activity.
+Educational resources at the center include a reading room/library computer workstations, tutorial services, health and career information, genealogy research tools, space for meetings, tours, and art exhibitions.

-The multicultural programming sponsored by the cultural center includes several ongoing programs and observances such as Dialogue on Diversity, Hispanic Heritage Month, Native American Heritage Mont, Deaf Heritage Week, Multicultural Holiday Open House, Martin Luther King, Jr. Celebration, Black History Month, Women's History Month, Asian-Pacific Heritage Month and other special recognitions.
+The multicultural programming sponsored by the cultural center includes several ongoing programs and observances such as Dialogue on Diversity, Hispanic Heritage Month, Native American Heritage Month, Deaf Heritage Week, Multicultural Holiday Celebration, Martin Luther King, Jr. Celebration, Black History Month, Women's History Month, Asian-Pacific Heritage Month, and other special recognitions.

 The cultural center hosts receptions and provides meeting facilities for students, staff, and faculty.
-A kitchen and other space are available for student to relax between classes.
-For further information, please contact Ledonia Wright Cultural Center at 328-1680 or visit our web site www.ecu.edu/lwcc.
+A kitchen and other spaces are available for students to relax between classes.
+For further information, please contact Ledonia Wright Cultural Center at 252-328-1680 or visit our web site, www.ecu.edu/lwcc.